What Does Eligible Mean on a Background Check? (The Good News)

 DecisionalSomething was found on the background check that needs further discussion, the decision will be made by the hiring manager.

-What Does Pass And Eligible Mean On A Background Check?
+What Does Pass And Eligible Mean on a Background Check?

 Pass and eligible are often used interchangeably when it comes to background checks.
 Both of these terms are the best possible outcome and will mean that nothing was found on the background check that would indicate that they are unfit to work for the company.
 Keep in mind that this does not necessarily mean that the background check came back completely clean, just that nothing on the check interferes with the company’s hiring practices.

-What Does Eligible For Hire Mean On A Background Check?
+What Does Eligible For Hire Mean on a Background Check?

 Eligible for hire is essentially the same as passing a background check.
 This means that there was nothing on the criminal history check that interferes with the specific hiring practices of the company and that nothing unusual was found during the checking of references, education, and licenses that would indicate the applicant was untruthful on their application.